 Teresa Norris is the Founding President of HPV Awareness, a National, bilingual registered charity since 2006.
-As a sexual health educator with an expertise in HPV, she appears regularly nationally and internationally, speaking in public, media, and academic forums on HPV-related issues & sexual health.
+As a sexual health specialist with an expertise in HPV, she appears regularly nationally and internationally, speaking in public, media, and academic forums on HPV-related issues & sexual health.
 She works with National and International leaders to improve provincial, federal and global decisions and outcomes, particularly on HPV prevention and screening policies.
 Her focus is on bringing leaders together to communicate and provide solutions regarding worldwide HPV prevention and cervical cancer screening challenges.

 The inception of Teresa’s passion for sexual health education stems from the loss of her best friend to cervical cancer at the age of 24 in 2001.
 Teresa then launched an awareness campaign through a fundraiser in 2002 to raise awareness about HPV, which quickly included scholar tours across the country and prompted public speaking appearances around the globe.
 This led to the beginning of a career, to date reaching millions of people.

 Delivering awareness and spreading vital sexual health education to hundreds of Canadian schools of every demographic and age across the country and overseas is her day-to-day work.

 The organization is comprised of board members, members and volunteers who are experts in relevant fields—including our medical advisor and board member Dr. Marc Steben, Chair, Canadian HPV Prevention Network and member of the Board of the International Papillomavirus Society, Vice President Dr. Zeev Rosberger, Lady Davis Institute for Medical Research and McGill University and Dr. Jean-Yves Frappier, Director of the Department of Pediatrics at the University of Montreal and the CHU Sainte-Justine, to name a few.